rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 The end result is that the Node Operator would make **1.14x solo staking APY right now**.
 At maturity, RPL would approach ~100% staked, at which point RPL rewards and Inflation to NOs cancel each other out resulting in **1.01x solo staking APY**.
 Back to the current state, if a Node Operator loses eligibility for RPL rewards (which often happens due to falling RPL/ETH price ratio), the loss of the 0.14ETH in RPL rewards would result in **0.82x solo staking APY**.

+TODO -- update to new no_share
 **Proposal using ETH-only allocation**
 <img src="../assets/tokenomics-explainers/003-figure-3.png" alt="Figure 3" width="1000px"></br>
 _Figure 3 - Proposal ETH-only Sankey Diagram_

-The NO earns solo staking APY on their bond (0.334 ETH), and 3.5% commission on the borrowed ETH (0.035 ETH).
+The NO earns solo staking APY on their bond (0.334 ETH), and 5% commission on the borrowed ETH (0.05 ETH).

-The end result is that the Node Operator would make **1.11x solo staking APY right now**.
+The end result is that the Node Operator would make **1.15x solo staking APY right now**.

+TODO -- update to new no_share and voter_share
 **Proposal using current minimum LEB8 allocation**
 <img src="../assets/tokenomics-explainers/003-figure-4.png" alt="Figure 4" width="1000px"></br>
 _Figure 4 - Proposal w/minimum LEB8 Allocation Sankey Diagram_

-The NO earns solo staking APY on their bond (0.334 ETH), 3.5% commission on the borrowed ETH (0.035 ETH), 5% revenue share on their vote-eligible RPL (0.05 ETH)[^2], and 5.5% revenue share on their RPL (0.033 ETH)[^3].
+The NO earns solo staking APY on their bond (0.334 ETH), 5% commission on the borrowed ETH (0.05 ETH), and 9% revenue share on their vote-eligible RPL (0.09 ETH)[^2].
 Meanwhile, they lose RPL value to inflation going to DAO expenses (0.036 ETH).

-The end result is that the Node Operator would make **0.96x solo staking APY right now**.
+The end result is that the Node Operator would make **1.09x solo staking APY right now**.
 Note that voter share depends on your exposure to RPL relative to other NOs.
-Eg, if half of the validators are ETH-only and half look like this NO, then the voter share reward to this NO would double to 0.1 ETH; that would result in **1.07x solo staking APY**.
+Eg, if half of the validators are ETH-only and half look like this NO, then the voter share reward to this NO would double to 0.1 ETH; that would result in **1.21x solo staking APY**.
 This dynamic will be explored further in the Case Study below.

 #### Case Study: ETH-only is Preferred by Node Operators

+TODO -- update to new no_share and voter_share
 **Proposal Example, Reference**
 <img src="../assets/tokenomics-explainers/003-figure-5.png" alt="Figure 5" width="1000px"></br>
 _Figure 5 - Case Study Reference Sankey Diagram_

 In this case study, we have 3 NOs.
 (A) has 8 ETH and no RPL staked.
 (B) has 8 ETH and 6 ETH worth of RPL staked.
 (C) has 8 ETH and 15 ETH worth of RPL staked (note that vote-eligible RPL is capped at 150% of bonded ETH.
 This leads to NO C earning twice as much from "Voter Share" as NO B).

+TODO -- update to new no_share and voter_share
 **Proposal Example, 9 more ETH-Only Node Operators join**
 <img src="../assets/tokenomics-explainers/003-figure-6.png" alt="Figure 6" width="1000px"></br>
 _Figure 6 - Case Study ETH-only Growth Sankey Diagram_